503.260.0198

 Which is why at Formada, we put a lot of emphasis on our weekly one-on-ones between managers and their team members.

-What should you cover in a one-on-one?
+What should you cover in one-on-one meetings?

 We are a remote company, so we probably meet more frequently than businesses that are in-office do.
 This is by design.
 While every conversation is different, we strive to create weekly opportunities to discuss: